-The Knollwood board is in high proactive mode with the much-needed repairs to our street and drainage issues.
+The Knollwood board is in proactive mode with the much-needed repairs to our street and drainage issues.
 Read below for updates:

 September 2017: With the exception of continued attention to the “organic erosion control measures” the improvements on the south side of Tuliptree Trail are complete.
 We have asked about the barricades left behind and hope those will be removed soon.